Updated on January 14, 2022 (Newest updates in BLUE)

 - All competitions – both scheduled and rescheduled – must be played by no later than the Sunday evening prior to the respective team championship events.

 For varsity teams, the minimum number of matches required to qualify for the National Collegiate Team Championships remains at 10.
-The CSA League Commissioner will evaluate situations on a case-by-case basis if a team falls below the minimum number of matches solely due to an unexpected emergency like a medical outbreak.
+The CSA League Commissioner will evaluate situations on a case-by-case basis if a team falls below the minimum number of matches solely due to unexpected constraints like a medical outbreak or restricted travel conditions.